tushar-c/tushar-c.github.io/_posts/2018-6-25-Introduction-To-Machine-Learning-:-Linear-Regression.md

 **3. Weight of the Patient**

 In this case, the *Age, Height and Weight* are called the *'Features'*, and the amount of drug that we are trying to predict is called *'Label'*.

+## What is Linear Regression?

+Basically, Linear Regression, as the name suggests, involves linear equations, or lines.
+Regression refers to one of the two (of a few others) approaches to machine learning.
+Regression involves predicting *continuous values*, such as *salary*, *prices*, etc. A prediction in a Linear Regression model is given by $$y$$ , where $$ y = {w^T}x + b $$.

 This is the basic terminology we need for now.

 ## Linear Regression on the Boston Housing Data